 Institute Board of Directors and Management

-Appointed 1 January 2013, Mr Paul Dougas is Chair of the Board of the Global CCS Institute.
-Mr Dougas has more than 40 years experience in sustainability, financial, social and environmental consulting, and strategy development in the Australian, European, South American and Asian engineering and environmental sectors.
+Appointed 1 January 2013, Prof Paul Dougas is Chair of the Board of the Global CCS Institute.
+Prof Dougas has more than 40 years experience in sustainability, financial, social and environmental consulting, and strategy development in the Australian, European, South American and Asian engineering and environmental sectors.

 He is non-executive Director of Mount Gibson Iron and Epworth Healthcare.
 He is also Principal of Consulting Advisory Services and a Professorial Fellow in Leadership and Management within the Engineering School of The University of Melbourne.
 Mr Dougas was previously CEO and Managing Director of Sinclair Knight Merz, where he served in senior roles for more than 30 years.

-Mr Dougas’ education includes a Masters in Engineering Science from The University of NSW and he studied business at Harvard University.
+Prof Dougas’ education includes a Bachelor of Chemical Engineering from the University of Melbourne, Masters in Engineering Science from The University of NSW and he studied business at Harvard University.
 He is an Honorary Fellow of Engineers Australia, Fellow of the Academy of Technological Sciences and Engineering, and Fellow of the Australian Institute of Company Directors.

 Dr Makoto Akai